sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.6.md

 For a list of all packages and their versions, see
  * https://repology.org/projects/?inrepo=sagemath_develop

+=== Python 3.10 ===

+Sage 9.6 continues to support system Python 3.7.x to 3.10.x.
+If no suitable version of Python is installed in the system, Sage will install its own copy of Python.
+Sage now ships Python 3.10.2 for this purpose. [[https://trac.sagemath.org/ticket/30767|#30767]]

 === FLINT and arb ===

 FLINT from 2.7.1 to 2.8.4, arb to 2.22.1 [[https://trac.sagemath.org/ticket/32211|#32211]], [[https://trac.sagemath.org/ticket/33189|#33189]]